HSSBoston/alertathlete/readme.md

 WBGT is great, but WBGT meters are expensive (>$500ea).
 Thus, it is not often used in schools.
 NFHS has supplied grants for schools to purchase 5,000 meters, but there are over 18,000 public schools in the US.

 This motivated me to create something that can allow people, especially athletes, to know their heat risks to take precautions and prevent accidents.
 Then, I arrived at an idea to make an AI-powered and low-cost wearable device.
-Since it costs only $20, I am wondering if it may be possible to start a company that distributes the device among athletes.